ragav7332/Ecomm-server/README.md

 Here Deployed Backend Ecomm-server Url
 For the Referrence: https://ecomm-server-zjbp.onrender.com

-This Url uses on Frontend To display the Data for Optimization features like Search,navbar,Category,landing and further.
+This Url uses on Frontend To display the Data for Optimization features like Login, Registration, Search,navbar,Category,landing and further.